MKA1500/Google-Maps-API-2/README.md

 # Google-Maps-API-2
-Adding points on the map and into database inserting adress to form - JS, PHP, API
+Adding points on the map and into .json inserting adress to form